ranfysvalle02/blog-drafts/llm-agg.md

 4. `$sort`: This stage reorders the document stream by a specified sort key.
 We're sorting the documents by `netGain` in descending order.

+5. `$limit`: This MongoDB Aggregation Framework pipeline will be composed of multiple stages, each performing a specific operation on the data:

+1. `$unwind`: This stage deconstructs an array field from the input documents to output a document for each element.
+Here we're unwinding the `transactions` array.

+2. `$group`: This stage groups input documents by a specified identifier expression and applies the accumulator expression(s) to each group.
+We're grouping by `transactions.symbol` and calculating the `buyValue` and `sellValue` for each group.

+3. `$project`: This stage reshapes each document in the stream by renaming, adding, or removing fields, as well as creating computed values and sub-documents.
+We're projecting the `symbol` and `netGain` (calculated by subtracting `buyValue` from `sellValue`) fields.

+4. `$sort`: This stage reorders the document stream by a specified sort key.
+We're sorting the documents by `netGain` in descending order.

+5. `$limit`: This stage limits the number of documents passed to the next stage in the pipeline.

 ![MongoDB Aggregation Pipeline Results](https://raw.githubusercontent.com/ranfysvalle02/blog-drafts/main/x221.png)

 ### Supercharge Investment Analysis with MongoDB and CrewAI